ChilliCream/graphql-platform/website/src/docs/hotchocolate/api-reference/migrate-from-10-to-11.md

 ## SetExecutionOptions

-Execution options can now be configured on the root schema directly:
+Execution options can now be configured on the root schema directly like for any other schema:

-Old
+**Old:**

 ```csharp
     services.AddStitchedSchema(